2019 Summer Meeting, Manchester

 - The author included as “Presenting Author” on the abstract submission form must attend the meeting for a minimum of one day.
 Presenting authors must register and pay within 21 days of being notified of the acceptance of their abstract.
 After this time, abstracts will be removed from the programme and from the abstract supplement before it is sent for publication.

 - Presenting authors must complete a Declaration of Interest form.

-DEADLINE FOR ABSTRACT SUBMISSION IS 29 MARCH 2019
+FINAL DEADLINE FOR ABSTRACT SUBMISSION IS 5 APRIL 2019

 EXCEPT THOSE SUBMITTED BY UNDERGRADUATES (ONLY) WHICH WILL BE ACCEPTED UP TO 26 APRIL 2019